 Visual Presentations for Meetings:

-All Visual Presentations for Agenda items must be provided to the Clerk of the Board 24 hours before the meeting.
+All visual presentations for agenda items must be provided to the Clerk of the Board 24 hours before the meeting.
 Meetings are open to the public and are on the 2nd Thursday of the month at 5:30 PM unless otherwise noted.

 Art in Public Places Key West is a Member of the Florida Association of Public Art Professionals and the Americans for the Arts Public Art Network.